 If you don’t have a map or globe at home or in your classroom, here are a few that we recommend:

 We also have a Kids Desktop Globe which is great to use when you’re discussing time zones or lines of latitude and longitude.

-- Find South Korea on a World map or globe.
+- Find Beijing on a World map or globe.

-- The 1st Olympic Games were held in Greece – find the country on a map.
+- The 1st Winter Olympic Games were held in Chamonix, France – find the location on a map.